 Research has demonstrated time and time again that longer episodes of drug and alcohol treatment lead to better outcomes.
 The notion that treating the chronic condition of drug and alcohol dependence with 28 days of drug rehab has been refuted in countless studies.
 The NorthStar approach to sober living, utilizing this evidence, gives clients an intensive and individualized 9 month course of alcohol and drug treatment that will give clients the best possible opportunity at achieving long-term recovery from substance dependence.
 While clients are not committed to remaining at NorthStar for the entire 9 month continuum, it is highly recommended to achieve the best possible outcome.

-The life skills coach then meets with the client in the community 3 hours per day up to 7 days per week implementing the goals and objectives outlined on the transition plan.
+The life skills coach then meets with the client in the community 3 hours per day 2 days per week implementing the goals and objectives outlined on the transition plan.
+Additionally, clients participate in group therapy up to 20 hours per week.

 Examples of goals outlined in the Boulder sober living transition plan are: sober living skills, relapse prevention skills, building a new positive peer support network, vocational and academic goals, fitness goals, personal hygiene, organizational skills, financial skills, compliance with court orders or probation etc. In addition to daily one-on-one meetings with the life skills coach, clients are provided with one hour per week of individual therapy, access to group activities such as snowboarding, hiking, AA meetings, Crossfit etc. and weekly comprehensive drug and alcohol testing.
-Client families are provided with 1 hour per week of family therapy as well as extensive coaching and access to daily progress notes and weekly updates.
+Client families are provided with 1 hour per week of family therapy as well.
 Clients are expected to have a job or be in school while enrolled in the Boulder sober living Life Skills Counseling program and are expected to continue at work or in school for the duration of their time at NorthStar.

 Finally, clients move into Phase 3 where they remain for another 3-6 months.
 In Phase 3 clients have a minimum of 6 months sober under their belt, they have formed a solid network of peer supports in the community, they are established in their vocational and academic pursuits and are in need of minimal continued support and accountability.
 In Phase 3 clients are meeting with a life skills coach only once per week for goal planning and accountability.
 Clients in phase 3 continue to be monitored for drugs and alcohol and continue seeing their individual therapist weekly.
 At the completion of the NorthStar program, clients should be stable in their recovery, well established at work, school and in the community and be prepared to thrive on their own as young adults starting out in their lives.